Harold A. Winston

 Harold A. Winston (August 28, 1901 – July 16, 1964) was an American stage actor and promoter, best known for his work as a dialog director at Columbia Pictures and Warner Bros.

 Early life

-Winston was born Harry Weinstein on August 28, 1901 to Jacob and Fanny Weinstein in Manhattan, NY.
+Winston was born Harry Weinstein on August 28, 1901 to Jacob and Fanny Weinstein in Manhattan.
 His Jewish parents and their two teenage sons had left Russia to escape the pogroms of the Czar.
 Two older siblings, Adolph and Sadie, were also born in New York.
 At age 19 he was listed as working as an editor in the publishing industry in New York City.

 Acting career

 Winston is variously described as an actor in New York, a promoter and a person who stages plays; a dialog director, a coach, and a scout in Hollywood.
 Howard W. Polsky wrote in his book How I am a Jew—Adventures into My Jewish-American Identity, "In the twenties and thirties scores of Jews changed their name in part to disguise their identity.
 Weinstein became Winston…"